cstafie/kyss/README.md

 ## alpha release

 - don't skip letters when typing (or make it a setting)
-- get cleaner data
+- get cleaner data use this https://www.xwordinfo.com/Crossword?date=5/27/2019 data source
 - remake puzzles
 - use new shape

 - add game type without tile bars
 - instructions on how to play (potentially in a menu)
-- way to receive feedback
+- test email in prod
+- socket disconnect issue?
 - share link to game?
-- buy me a coffee screen / link

 ---

-- socket disconnect issue?
 - breakup / refactor socket.tsx
 - modal or page for game name and settings
 - fix local dev issues